God, Work Ethic, and the Children of God

 James 5:9-11 NIV

-James tackles grumbling against others, and says that people who grumble against others judge them.
+James says that people who grumble against others judge them.
 (While our own Judge is at the door!)
-James also contrasts grumbling to perseverance, grumbling against others seems to be a failure to persevere.
+James also contrasts grumbling to perseverance, so it seems that grumbling against others seems to be a failure to persevere (from a biblical perspective anyway).

-If anyone had a legitimate opportunity to grumble it was Job, who was afflicted though he was a man who was considered blameless, full of integrity and pure in his desire to worship God.
+If anyone had a legitimate opportunity to grumble it was Job, who was afflicted though he was a man who was considered “blameless in his generation.”
 When he was afflicted, his wife urged him to grumble against the Lord.
-His wife said to him,
+She said,

-“Are you still maintaining your integrity?
-Curse God and die!”
-He replied, “You are talking like a foolish woman.
-Shall we accept good from God, and not trouble?”
-In all this, Job did not sin in what he said.
+“’Are you still maintaining your integrity?
+Curse God and die!’
+He replied, ‘You are talking like a foolish woman.
+Shall we accept good from God, and not trouble?’‘”

 Stenós, then, seems to be the internal pressure that causes us to groan inwardly, and stenázō seems to be an outward negative response to that inward pressure – to grumble.
 The word is also translated complain, murmur, and grudge.